The platforms, apps and tools I pay for (and the ones I don’t)

 There are so many platforms, apps and tools out there it’s enough to make a Virtual Assistant’s head spin.

-You’re definitely not alone if you’re left wondering what all of these platforms do, how they work and whether you even need to know about them at all.
+You’re certainly not alone if you’re left wondering what all of these platforms do, how they work and whether you even need to know about them at all.

 While I have a free guide on the tools you need (and don’t need) to set up a Virtual Assistant business, I thought you might like to know what tools I use myself.